A. Value of On-Campus Living

-The Engineering and Architecture programs have the largest population of students at NDSU.
-These floors provide a common living space for students studying in any area of Engineering and Architecture.
-The College of E & A provides support through faculty involvement with students on the floor and by providing computer labs and computer programs related to the major.
-In addition, Engineering and Architecture student organizations participate in a fall showcase to encourage new students to join these academic groups.
-E & A communities are currently located on eighth and ninth floors of Sevrinson Hall.
+The Engineering programs have the largest population of students at NDSU.
+These floors provide a common living space for students studying in any area of Engineering.
+The College of Engineering provides support through faculty involvement with students on the floor.
+In addition, Engineering student organizations participate in a fall showcase to encourage new students to join these academic groups.
+The Engineering Community is currently located on eighth and ninth floors of Sevrinson Hall.

-The Pharmacy House, established in 2006, is available for Pre-Pharmacy students who are working to gain admittance into the program.
+The Pharmacy, Nursing, and Allied Sciences Community is available for students within the college of PNAS.
 The College of Pharmacy, Nursing, and Allied Sciences supports this house by assisting in the recruitment of house members and facilitating programs throughout the year focusing on student success.
-The Pharmacy House is currently located on eighth and ninth floors of Thompson Hall.
+The PNAS House is currently located on eighth and ninth floors of Thompson Hall.

 Arts, Humanities, and Social Sciences (AHSS) Community